by Tammy Taylor

 While the broth is simmering and the veggies are rehydrating/cooking I whip up my homemade dumplings using a bit of flour, baking powder, milk, shortening and seasonings – my typical seasoning is simply salt, coarsely-cracked pepper and thyme.
 This makes a pretty stiff dough.

-Now that my broth is simmering nicely I pinch off about a tablespoon of my dumpling dough, roll it into a small ball & press it gently between my palms to flatten it somewhat and drop it into my broth.
+Now that my broth is simmering nicely I pinch off about a teaspoon of my dumpling dough, roll it into a small ball & press it gently between my palms to flatten it somewhat and drop it into my broth.
 I continue this procedure until all my dumplings are simmering in the broth.
 I give a very gentle stir and put the lid on the pot to allow it to simmer for 12-15 minutes (depending upon the size & thickness of your dumplings).
 It’s important not to stir the dumplings too much when they are in dough form as they will dissolve into your broth.
 (Ask me how I know.
 Eh hemmm….)

 After the dumplings have cooked I remove the lid and stir again very gently.
 Oftentimes the broth of my chicken & dumplings is not quite as thick as I like it so I’ll take a jar and add about 1/4 cup of flour with enough water or broth to make a thin paste, stirring until the flour is completely incorporated and no lumps remain.
 Then I pour this thickening into my simmering broth stirring very slowly & gently and my broth always thickens up beautifully.
+Now is the time to drop in my chopped chicken and leave just enough for it to get heated through.

 This chicken & dumpling recipe fed RancherMan & me a hearty supper and I still had enough leftovers for a couple of lunches for each of us – gotta love it!